Winnetou/selext/README.md

-Selext - a module designed to extend functionalities of Selenium with all that autopz has to offer.$ Short term goals:
+Selext - a module designed to extend functionalities of Selenium with all that autopy has to offer.
+Short term goals:
 - checking screen for images
 - checking screen for images with fuzzy search